Expectations of Contracting

 Networking

 Initially, it may be difficult to break into contracting until you start to get your name out there and people continue hiring you.
 You are totally dependent on others calling you for jobs and if you are not meshing well in the community, you may not get many offers.
 Once you make a good name for yourself, you can keep a steady stream of income with continuous calls for work.
+On the other hand, if you’re not ready and you get a reputation as an ineffective crewmember, it’ll be very difficult to shake that.
+It’s a very small world.

 Using a staffing company is probably one of the best ways to find jobs initially and to ensure you are paid for those jobs.
 You will hear time and again of examples where a contract pilot was not paid, or not paid fully for a job they were hired for.
 This is a hassle no one wants to deal with, so having a staffing agency to handle these things can take that burden off you.
 If a staffing agency is not involved, then you want to have a signed agreement between you and the client before proceeding with any business contract flight.
 After you fly a few times with an agency, you could start to create your own network of pilots to fly with or owners to fly for (scheduled outside the agencies).